Paracosms/restricted-operator/README.md

 - plugins
 - pl

-# Disables all commands starting with these namespaces (e.g. any command starting with "minecraft:" will be blocked).
+# Disables all commands starting with these namespaces.
+# (e.g. any command starting with "minecraft:" will be blocked)
 blocked-namespaces:
 - minecraft
 - bukkit